conormcafee/mitso-marketing/src/pages/what-we-offer/web-design.md

   consumers go online to find a local business and when they get there they expect to be able to engage and transact with you on your digital platforms.
 text02: >-
-  A website opens up a world of possibilities for your business and changes your outlook.
-Once a small business can go global with the touch of a button and this can be completely transformative.
+  A website opens up a world of possibilities for your business.
+A small business can go global with the touch of a button and this can be completely transformative for the growth of your customer base.
 At MiTSO, we design and develop websites that are simple, visually appealing and offer excellent user navigation.
 statementImage: /assets/st-web-jpg.jpg
 statement: >-